mcdonc/.nixconfig/videos/conditionals/script.rst

 - Resolution appears to be a two-pass thing.

+- The following is in my imagination and might not have any relation to reality, but I think, by observed behavior, it's close enough.

   - First, the unconditional values are resolved.

   - Then, the conditional values are resolved, in my imagination, in some sort of dependency tree order.

+- Example: on a Lenovo Thinkpad P51, when you resume from sleep, the screen gets fucked up.
+But only if you're in "sync mode" (using the NVIDIA GPU exclusively).

+- If you set ``hardware.nvidia.powerManagement.enable`` to true, it unfucks this.

+- So you could manage this in a top-level config file, and when you change ``hardware.nvidia.prime.sync.enable`` to ``true``, also remember to change ``hardware.nvidia.powerManagement.enable`` to true.

+- Or, better, use a conditional such that power management is enabled automatically when you enter sync mode.
+Then you only need to change one value.

 - You might imagine you can do this::